marlonbarrios/cognitive_drift/README.md

 Erica did not believe she felt other people’s pain literally.
 She was too trained in skepticism for that.
 But she did believe this: that some histories sensitized you.
 That some lineages made you porous.

-She was twenty-two, in Northampton, Massachusetts, in a rented room above the bakery where she worked three mornings a week.
+She was twenty-two, in Northampton, Massachusetts, in a rented room above the bakery where she worked three mornings a week and one evening.

 She liked those mornings.